sultanadika/football-shop-mobile/README.md

 Example in this project:

-Scaffold → parent of AppBar and body
+- Scaffold which is parent of AppBar and body

-Column → parent of Row, Text, and GridView
+- Column which is parent of Row, Text, and GridView

 Flutter builds UI based on this hierarchical widget tree structure.